Big Bro and Little Bro both gave me beautiful roses, as well as chocolates that they had selected themselves.

 While reflecting upon this last pregnancy, it has made me think about all of the various women who have either not been able to openly enjoy their pregnancies or who have ended up losing their babies either through miscarriage, stillbirth, etc. as well as those who cannot stay with their babies, as they have opted to give them up for adoption.
 It has made me reflect upon the pain Mother's Day must bring to these women, as well as to those who are unable to conceive.

 It has also made me think of those who think that they are not able to handle raising a child for whatever reason but do not consider adoption and do the unthinkable...a loss for all humanity...

 Feel so incredibly blessed to have two wonderful sons and to get to experience the day in-day out sorts of things with my children and Dear Hubby too.

 Still long for what could have been for Baby #3, but for whatever reason, that was not to be...

-but how better off our situation is than other families who never get to experience the birth and raising of their children.
+We do feel blessed though, as we know how better off our situation is than other families who never get to experience the birth and raising of their children.

 Now, for the Montessori tie-in: